-It’s a busy time at both the Ohio State House and in Congress.
+It is a busy time at both the Ohio State Legislature and in The United States Congress.
 We’re currently focusing our advocacy efforts around 3 critical issues:

 - Proposed cuts to HIV prevention, treatment, and support services in the Federal budget.